pudly/schmopera-hugo/content/articles/5-opera-mothers-from-hell.md

 ---
-title: 5 opera mothers from hell
+title: "5 opera mothers from hell"
 ---

 ## The Queen of the Night in *Die Zauberflöte*